RealWeeks/learn-vue-todo/README.md

 ## Events and passing data

-Let's add a simple remote button to each of our todos as such:
+Let's add a simple "Done" button to each of our todos as such:

 ```HTML
 <li v-for="todo in todos"> {{todo}} <button>Done</button></li>